-Ferry approaching the port town of Ibiza as seen from the old town.
+Ferry approaching the port town of Ibiza

-Balearic Islands: information and tips
+Balearic Islands: travel tips

 The Balearic Islands are in the Mediterranean Sea and are part of Spain.
 Many travelers visit the 4 major islands of the Balearic group every year.
 The Balearics are popular for their exquisite gastronomy, exotic beaches, hippie vibes, and distinctive lifestyle.
 There are different experiences and attractions for every taste, either you want to party or lie back and enjoy the peace.